-Lake xill: 14-18: And the Kuler of the Synagogue ansurveyed with indignative, because that Josus had healed on the Saldath day, and said unto the poopla, there are six days h men ought to work; in them, therefore, come and be healed, and not on the Sabbath day.
-The Lord then answered him and said: Thou hypocrite, doth not each one of you on the Sabbath hose his ox or his are from the stall, and load him away to watering?
-And sught not this woman, being a daughter of Abraham, whom Natan hath bound to! these eightees years, be loosed from. this bound on the Sabbath day ?
-Lake v: 1-2: And it came to pass on the second Sabbath after the first that he went through the cornfields, and his Marghlys plucked the ears of corn and did eat, rubbing them in their bands.
+Lake xill: 14-16: And the Kuler of the Synagogue answorved with and gradies, because that Josus had healed on the Saldath day, and said wate the people, there are six days in which mea regult to work; in them, therefore, come and to headed and not on the Subbath day.
+The Lord then answered him and said: Thou hypocrite, doth not each one of you on the Sabbath hose his ox or his are from the stall, and lead him away to watering?
+And sught and this woman, being a daughter of Abraham, whom Satan bath bound lot these eighteen years, be loosed from this board on the Sabbath day?
+Luke v: 1-2: And it came to pass on the second Sabbath. after the first, that he went through the cornfields, and his damples placked the cars of corn and did eat, rubbing them in their bands.
 And certain of the Pharisees said unto them, Why do ye what is not hawful to do on the Sabbath days?
 And he said unto them, That the Son of Man is Lord also of the Sabbath.

-We might multiply these extracts, but every devotees of old theology, and never, when an opportunity offered, has it failed to say mean things to the detriment of Spiritualism.
+devotees of old theology, and never, when an opportunity offered, has it failed to say mean things to the detriment of Spiritualism.

 The motto of this sheet was "a tub to the whale."
 If it did not gobble up the priests, it would fill its pockets with the money of the bigoted believers in that religion which so utterly abhors all reforms, At last the whales have turned upon this paper, and forced it into the combat for dear life-that is, to save its Sunday issue.
-Here again dollars and cents are at issue with it, but this time its interests | remarkable speech I ever heard in an evangelical | whereby they were sept from prayer meetings, etc.
+Here again dollars and cents are at issue with it, but this time its interests | remarkable speech I over heard in an evangelical success